Raven Knob Scout Reservation: Cripple Creek

 Cripple Creek is based in the back country of camp.
 It is an all week program that shows scouts what it was like to be a pioneer.
 During the course of a week, scout pioneers will completed several activities including but not limited to: knife making, leather making, learning the uses of edible plants, learning how to use wood tools, gem mining, learning how to track and trap, cooking with a wood cook stove and cast iron, learning about our pioneer ancestors, blacksmithing, and black powder rifle shooting.

 Handicrafts

 Handicrafts offers many badges that are often taken by younger scouts.
 They include hands-on projects that the scouts can take home at the end of the week.
 Generally a small fee is required to cover the cost of materials.
+The current area director is Grayson Bullard.

 Mountain Biking

 Scouts can have the opportunity to learn and practice the skills needed for a mountain bike trip, including proper riding skills, maintenance, and trip preparations.
 A variety of trails and old logging roads on camp property are used for this program.

 Scouts who successfully complete the Mountain Biking program earn the Cycling merit badge.